tonyjunkes/cf-calendar/README.md

 cf-calendar
 ===========

-Simple, quick and dirty calendar layout in ColdFusion with some styling effects for dynamic data from jQuery / jQuery UI
+Simple, quick and easy ColdFusion calendar layout with some styling effects for dynamic data using jQuery / jQuery UI